abhayagiri/beginning-our-day/manuscripts/markdown/vol1.md

 possibly make use of it yourselves.

-In the morning, I was putting out seats for *pūjā* on the ordination platform*.* For a long time I'd been resistant to the idea of putting out a seat for Luang Por Pasanno when he's away, as he is now.
+In the morning, I was putting out seats for *pūjā* on the ordination platform.
+For a long time I'd been resistant to the idea of putting out a seat for Luang Por Pasanno when he's away, as he is now.
 There seems to be an ambiguity about whether we put out a seat for him when he's gone.
 Sometimes we do, sometimes we don't.
 There's no established